Become a Cardiac Technician: Education and Career Roadmap

 - Gain related experience.
 Many employers look for applicants with experience in a related environment, such as an emergency room at a hospital.
-This can help applicants stand out, as well as meet any experience requirements for certification.
+This can help applicants stand out as well as meet any experience requirements for certification.

-Step 2: Obtain Certification
+Step 3: Obtain Certification to Stand Out

-Before obtaining employment, employers may require that applicants earn basic life support certification through an organization such as the American Health Association.
-Prospective technicians may also pursue the Certified Cardiographic Technician (CCT) designation from the Cardiovascular Credentialing International (CCI).
-Obtaining the CCT credential can demonstrate that the professional is proficient in EKG, Holter monitoring and stress testing.
+The U.S. Bureau of Labor Statistics (BLS) notes that employers prefer to hire technicians who are certified.
+Prospective technicians may pursue the Certified Cardiographic Technician (CCT) designation from Cardiovascular Credentialing International (CCI).
+Obtaining the CCT credential can demonstrate proficiency in EKG, Holter monitoring and stress testing.
 In order to become certified, individuals will need to pass an exam that covers topics in cardiovascular anatomy and physiology, stress test techniques, ambulatory monitoring and cardiac medications.
 As professionals gain additional experience in the field, they can earn specialty certifications, such as the Registered Cardiovascular Invasive Specialist, Registered Cardiac Sonographer or Registered Cardiac Electrophysiology Specialist designations.

 - Get certified in life support.
 Before obtaining employment, employers may require that applicants earn basic life support certification through an organization like the American Health Association.